Contact: David Amy, EVP & CFO, Sinclair

 Lucy Rutishauser, VP & Treasurer, Sinclair

-BALTIMORE (February 25, 2013) -- Sinclair Broadcast Group, Inc. (Nasdaq: SBGI) (the Company or Sinclair ) announced that it has entered into a definitive agreement to purchase the stock and broadcast assets of four television stations owned by COX Media Group ( CMG ) for $99.0 million less $4.3 million of working capital adjustments and entered into an agreement to provide sales services to one other station.
-The five stations are located in four markets and reach 0.9% of the U.S. TV households.
-The transaction is subject to approval by the Federal Communications Commission ( FCC ), and antitrust clearance.
+BALTIMORE (February 28, 2013) — Sinclair Broadcast Group, Inc. (Nasdaq: SBGI) (the Company or Sinclair ) announced today that it has entered into a definitive agreement to purchase the broadcast assets of 18 television stations owned by Barrington Broadcasting Group, LLC ( Barrington ) for $370.0 million and entered into agreements to operate or provide sales services to another six stations.
+The 24 stations are located in 15 markets and reach 3.4% of the U.S. TV households.
+The transaction is subject to approval by the Federal Communications Commission ( FCC ) and antitrust clearance.
 The Company anticipates the transaction will close and fund in the second quarter of 2013, subject to closing conditions.
-The Company expects to finance the purchase price, less $5.0 million in deposits, through a bank loan and/or by accessing the capital markets.
+The Company expects to finance the purchase price, less $20.0 million in deposits, through a bank loan and/or by accessing the capital markets.